Heavy02011/CODEX-MASt3R-SLAM/README.md

 for compute capability 8.7.
 The provided `setup.py` includes the `sm_87` architecture flag so it can be built with the JetPack CUDA toolkit.

+## Raspberry Pi 5
+The Raspberry&nbsp;Pi&nbsp;5 does not provide CUDA support.
+When installing on this platform the build will skip the CUDA extension and use slower CPU implementations for `iter_proj` and `refine_matches`.
+Functions related to pose optimisation (`gauss_newton_rays` and `gauss_newton_calib`) are currently not implemented for CPU and will raise a `NotImplementedError` if called.
+Install PyTorch for ARM64 and run `pip install --no-build-isolation -e .` to install the package.

 ## Examples
 ```
 bash ./scripts/download_tum.sh